With the arrival of

 UV index

 February through September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV radiation for the average person.
+A UV Index estimate of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for ordinary individuals.